verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Build a relationship so strong that it can bear the weight of truth.
 - [ ] I have an anti talent for queues.
 - [ ] Civilization, after all, is defined by what we forbid, more than what we permit.
+- [ ] The burden of truth is on them.